Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 - Mixed soft cheeses, such as mascarpone or ricotta, with Parmigiano

-How to Cook it
+5: How to Cook Tortelloni?

 Cooking this pasta is straightforward, but timing is crucial.
 When fresh cooks faster than frozen or refrigerated varieties, always add salt to the water to season the pasta itself.